PHooyberghs/ZIP_CONTENT/README.md

 # ZIP_CONTENT
-Retrievin dat about the intems enclosed in an NTFS compressed folder
+Retrieving data about the items enclosed in an NTFS compressed folder

+At this moment, nothing else to tell.